A. K. Khandker: Controversy

-Khandker also added that, not Ziaur Rahman, but a technician of East Bengal radio station first announced the declaration in radio.
+Khandker also added that, not Ziaur Rahman, but a technician of the East Bengal radio station first announced the declaration on the radio.
 Then M. A. Hannan, a politician of Awami League, secondly expressed the announcement.
-Thirdly, on 27 March, Major Ziaur Rahman, the contemporary commander of the East Bengal Regiment in Chittagong again declared the announcement independence on behalf of Sheikh Mujibur Rahman from Kalurghat Radio station.
+Thirdly, on 27 March, Major Ziaur Rahman, the contemporary commander of the East Bengal Regiment in Chittagong again declared the independence announcement on behalf of Sheikh Mujibur Rahman from Kalurghat Radio station.